DataJuggler/RandomData/README.md

 Execute the SQL Script RandomData.sql.

-This will create all your tables.
+This will create the database schema and populate the tables.

 I am working on a Random Story Generator is why I created this.